mheers/marathon_exporter/README.md

         Address to listen on for web interface and telemetry. (default ":9088") -web.telemetry-path string
-        Path under which to expose metrics. (default "/metrics") -log.format value
+        Path under which to expose metrics. (default "/metrics")
-        If set use a syslog logger or JSON logging.
-Example: logger:syslog?appname=bob&local=7 or logger:stdout?json=true.
-Defaults to stderr.
-  -log.level value
-        Only log messages with the given severity or above.
-Valid levels: [debug, info, warn, error, fatal]. (default info)
 ```